gemtools/gemtools/Readme.md

 Build the library package
 -------------------------
 From the repository, you can build the python library package.
-This you can use to moved to a dedicated folder and can be managed by your prefered module manager easily.
+This you can use to moved to a dedicated folder and can be managed by your preferred module manager easily.

-In order to build the library package, clone the the repository and call
+In order to build the library package, clone the repository and call

     make package